Back to Projects

 The Challenge

 Building a realistic interview experience is harder than just throwing questions at an AI.
-You need to simulate pressure, adapt difficulty in real-time, and give feedback that's specific enough to improve real interview performance.
-The AI had to understand different roles needed different question types.
+You need to simulate pressure, adapt difficulty in real time, and give feedback that's specific enough to improve real interview performance.
+The AI had to understand that different roles need different question types.
 Behavioral questions for PMs are useless for engineers.
-The system needed to be smart enough to route users appropriately while maintaining that pressure simulation throughout.
+The system had to be smart enough to route users appropriately while maintaining the pressure simulation throughout.

 What I Learned

 • Retention isn't about features; it's about visible improvement.
-The 68% return rate happens because users see real gains between sessions
+The 68% return rate happens because users see gains between sessions.

-• Listen to frustrated users—they're goldmines.
+• Listen to frustrated users.
 Onesmus did 20 interviews and messaged: 'I feel like there's no reward, nothing competitive.'
-Added leaderboards.
-He started checking daily to see who topped him.
+I added leaderboards.
+He started checking daily.
 Other users followed the same pattern.
-Then added reward points (share on social → earn points → redeem for 1 month premium).
-Engagement exploded.
-Learned: gamification isn't childish when the stakes are real careers
+Added points for sharing on social, redeemable for a month of premium.
+Sign-ups and return visits picked up.
+Gamification isn't childish when the stakes are real careers.

 Impact & Growth

-• Showed that AI tutoring scales.
-One system reaching 42 weekly users what would've taken me 84 hours of manual prep
+• AI tutoring scales.
+One system serving 42 weekly users would've cost me 84 hours of manual prep per week.

-• Built feedback that actually helps.
-Instead of vague 'be more confident,' users get specific gaps to work on
+• Specific feedback beats generic encouragement.
+Instead of 'be more confident,' users get concrete gaps to work on.

-• Discovered the multiplier effect: users who interview twice close 5x more job offers.
-Practice compounds
+• Users who interview twice close 5x more job offers.
+Practice compounds.

-• Created a playbook for AI-powered education products that I'm now applying to other domains
+• Got a working pattern for AI-powered education products that I'm applying to other domains.

 Technologies Used